valeriodiste/computer_vision_project/README.md

 ## 📚 Project Notebook

-The notebook file **"vision_transformer_dsi.ipynb"** presents the implemented DSI solution and allows to explore different parameters and configurations of the ViT model, as well as to evaluate the performance of the model either on the ImageNet or the MS COCO datasets, choose the size and characteristics of the datasets, train and test the ViT model, and compare the results with the baseline model.
+The notebook file [**"vision_transformer_dsi.ipynb"**](https://github.com/valeriodiste/computer_vision_project/blob/main/vision_transformer_dsi.ipynb) presents the implemented DSI solution and allows to explore different parameters and configurations of the ViT model, as well as to evaluate the performance of the model either on the ImageNet or the MS COCO datasets, choose the size and characteristics of the datasets, train and test the ViT model, and compare the results with the baseline model.

 The notebook is also available at the following link: [vision_transformer_dsi.ipynb](https://drive.google.com/file/d/1xqJit0FAr_XR67uxtqCTeaNph37rkAPe/view?usp=sharing)

+## 📄 Project Report

+A detailed report of the project work is available in the file [**"ViT_DSI_Project_Report.pdf"**](https://github.com/valeriodiste/computer_vision_project/blob/main/ViT_DSI_Project_Report.pdf) of the repository.

+## 📊 Project Presentation

+The project presentation is available at the following link: [Google Slides](https://docs.google.com/presentation/d/1RPvnGxorEW1WhZ6iUhBGnqFb-Wj6cVxzn3LFu01M6qI/edit?usp=sharing)

 ## 📝 Author